Zineb-Ada/ocaml.org/data/planet/tarides/towards-minimal-disk-usage-for-tezos-bakers.md

 is preserved.</p>
 <p>The GC operation is performed asynchronously with minimal impact on
 the Tezos node.
-In the rolling node's case, a GC'd context uses less disk space and has more stable performance throughout the node's run, as the protocol operations (such as executing smart contracts or computing baking rewards) only need data from the upper layer.
+In the rolling node's case, a GC'd context uses less disk space and has a more stable performance throughout, as the protocol operations (such as executing smart contracts or computing baking rewards) only need data from the upper layer.
 As such, the nodes that benefit from the store's layered structure don't